Buffalo Police Then and Now - In The News 2008

 Police Chief, Brian Strobele was key in the search.
 He also kept us all informed throughout the search and again later with the help of the Underwater Recovery Team.
 His actions cannot go unnoticed.

-I cannot say enough about the efforts of Lt.
-Al Liberatore and the Underwater Recovery Team.
-Often times putting themselves in harms way to continue the efforts of their underwater search.
 Even though the outcome was tragic, these fine civil servants in the less than best conditions kept going to get the job done.
 What a job they did!
 My hat goes out to each and every one of them.

 Being in law enforcement, I know exactly that most of the work that goes on is not in the spotlight.
 I wish to shine the spotlight to all of those that were involved Saturday February 16, 2008 in finding Correction Officer, Anthony Dashner.
 I hope that you also share with me and shine the spotlight on these fine individuals.